Valdivienne

 Valdivienne (/fr/) is a commune in the Vienne department in the Nouvelle-Aquitaine region in western France.

 Its name is a contraction of "Vallée de la Dive et de la Vienne" (the Dive and Vienne valley).
+It was created in 1969 by the merger of three former communes: Morthemer, Salles-en-Toulon and Saint-Martin-la-Rivière (the seat).
+In 1974 it absorbed the former commune Chapelle-Morthemer.